NU-CUCIS/MicroProcSim/Simulator/README.md

-The Simulator code is available at [here](https://drive.google.com/drive/folders/1wgBBfxAWIMj5CHT2KDYAPfycZWneVWIT?usp=sharing).
+The Simulator code is also available at [here](https://drive.google.com/drive/folders/1wgBBfxAWIMj5CHT2KDYAPfycZWneVWIT?usp=sharing).